NandeeshMN/campus_connect/README.md

 # CampusConnect

 CampusConnect is a premium, production-ready collegiate social network tailored to enhance connections, academic success, and professional growth.
-Helps students to showcase there achievements.
+Helps students to showcase there achievements,share posts communicate with other members.

 ## Architecture